madphysicist/puzzle-solvers/doc/elimination.rst

 Matching to a single element of one category, both 1-to-1 and 1-to-many, is implemented in the :py:meth:`Solver.match` method.

+The final aspect of implications is that all affected categories must be checked against the implicit rules encountered up to that point.
+In the examples above, all the indirect rules linked through *either* :math:`A` *or* :math:`B` would have to be re-verified.
+Any edge removal affects the indirect rules at both ends, since the contents of the categories changes.

 .. _elimination-api: